-Purchased by private treaty sale through Robert Holden Ltd, following a public appeal, and with the assistance of the National Lottery through the Heritage Lottery Fund, the Art Fund (with a contribution from the Wolfson Foundation), the Friends and Patrons of the Ashmolean, Manny & Brigitta Davidson and family, Mr & Mrs Geoffrey de Jager, Sir Harry & Lady Djanogly, Mr Philip Mould, the Rothschild Foundation, the Dr Mortimer & Theresa Sackler Foundation, Mr & Mrs Timothy Sanderson, the Staples T
+Purchased by private treaty sale through Robert Holden Ltd, following a public appeal, and with the assistance of the National Lottery through the Heritage Lottery Fund, the Art Fund (with a contribution from the Wolfson Foundation), the Friends and Patrons of the Ashmolean, Manny and Brigitta Davidson and family, Mr and Mrs Geoffrey de Jager, Sir Harry and Lady Djanogly, Mr Philip Mould, the Rothschild Foundation, the Dr Mortimer and Theresa Sackler Foundation, Mr and Mrs Timothy Sanderson, the

 Museum locationThird floor | Gallery 65 | Pissarro